- This list are in a random list in a random order

 - “Rues aux écoles”: More and more “Rues aux écoles” ( = Streets to the schools), the streets which house a primary school that turned into pedestrian streets.
 In 2024 there are now 220 of them

 - City of cycling: since a few years ago, Paris has become the city of cycling.
 In 2024, the bicycle is used more than the individual car both within the city walls and for trips between Paris and the inner suburbs.
-(In 2024, nearly 1,000 km of cycle paths.)
+(In 2024, nearly 1,000 km of cycle paths in Paris)

-- Restaurant opening times: now less restaurants stay open throughout the day and night
+- Restaurant opening times: now less restaurants stay open throughout day and night

 - Underrated Paris areas: Le Marais, it wasn’t as it is now.
 Up to the 80s, it was a neglected neighbourhood so were the covered passages.